-Alternative S_1 $\mathbf{S_2}$ Maximum Regret
+Alternative S1 $S_2$ Maximum Regret

 1 8.00 0.00 8.00

 2 0.00 5.00 5.00

-The maximum regret for alternative 1 under state of nature S_1 is \$8 billion, while the maximum regret for alternative 2 under state of nature S_2 is \$5 billion.
+The maximum regret for alternative 1 under state of nature $S_1$ is \$8 billion, while the maximum regret for alternative 2 under state of nature $S_2$ is \$5 billion.
 By applying the minimax decision rule, alternative 2 would be selected because it has the lowest maximum loss under the two states of nature.

-39 Regret is also called "opportunity loss", or the amount that would be lost by not picking the best alternative.
+&lt;sup>44 Regret is also called "opportunity loss", or the amount that would be lost by not picking the best alternative.

-For PacifiCorp's minimax evaluation, the states of nature are the stochastic cost outcomes given the three CO2 tax levels modeled in the Monte Carlo simulations (\$0/ton, \$45/ton, and \$100/ton).
+For PacifiCorp's minimax evaluation, the states of nature are the stochastic cost outcomes given the three $CO_2$ tax levels modeled in the Monte Carlo simulations (0/ton, 45/ton, and 100/ton).
 The alternatives are the resource portfolios developed from the 21 core cases with the medium load growth assumption.